typst/typst/docs/src/guides/guide-for-latex-users.md

 rather, _expression_) using a hashtag (`#`).
 This is how you call functions to, for example, split your project into different [files]($scripting/#modules) or render text based on some [condition]($scripting/#conditionals).
-Within code mode, it is possible to render normal markup [_content_]($type/content) by using square brackets.
+Within code mode, it is possible to include normal markup [_content_]($type/content) by using square brackets.
 Within code mode, this content is treated just as any other normal value for a variable.